-According to ICAR, following districts or regions got GI tags for tea plantation in India:
+According to ICAR, the following districts or regions got GI tags for tea plantations in India:

 Tea Varieties in India |